kuijjerlab/PySNAIL/README.md

         3.4108940e-01, 2.7463582e-01, 2.3093626e-01, 2.0063429e-01,
         1.7868416e-01, 1.6221364e-01]], dtype=float32)
 ```
-For more detailed description, please refer the the documentation of Caiman.
+For a more detailed description, please refer the the documentation of CAIMAN.